axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 .. hint::
-   What you see here depends on the roles granted to you in both the application and the |axon-ivy| Portal.
+   What you see here depends on the roles granted to you in both the application and the Axon Ivy Portal.
 Administrators can see all open tasks.

 The list shows the following key information for each task.
 To change the columns displayed, click on :guilabel:`Manage columns`.
 Select from the